fran-martinez/bio_ner_bert/README.md

 ## Training your own model
 The script [`train_ner.py`](https://github.com/fran-martinez/bio_ner_bert/blob/master/train_ner.py) is ready to use in order to train and end-to-end BERT-based NER.
-You just need to download the [data](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data) and locate it in the corresponding directory (./data/JNLPBA/) or to change the path within `train_ner.py`.
+You just need to download the [data](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data) and locate it into the corresponding directory (./data/JNLPBA/) or to change the path within `train_ner.py`.

 `train_ner.py` consists of three main elements:
 - The data: [`NerDataset`](https://github.com/fran-martinez/bio_ner_bert/blob/master/data_utils/data_utils.py#L35) class.
-- The model: `BertForTokenClassification` and `AutoTokenizer` from [`transformer`](https://github.com/huggingface/transformers) library.
+- The model: `BertForTokenClassification` and `AutoTokenizer` classes from [`transformer`](https://github.com/huggingface/transformers) library.
 - The trainer: [`BertTrainer`](https://github.com/fran-martinez/bio_ner_bert/blob/master/trainer.py) class.

 TO BE CONTINUED ....